ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_extensibility.md

 Note that:

 * This mechanism MUST NOT be used to create modified duplicates of the end points defined in the API Standards
-* The end points in this area MUST comply with the overall standards including naming conventions and data types.
+* The end points in this area MUST comply with the standard's conventions and principles including naming conventions and data types.

 ###New End Points In Existing API Categories